 Teddy Lo was born and raised in Hong Kong with his father’s family background in technological manufacturing and mother was an artist with family background from the deep mountains of Taiwan, making a living as farmers and hunters.
 While growing up, Lo was captivated by his perceived difference of basic human needs in technology spending his time divided in big metropolitan cities and rural areas.
 Having been introduced to the works of Claude Monet at a young age, he began to develop a fondness for fine arts.
 Later, he had the opportunity to pursue his studies in US, where he developed an interest on conceptual and artistic depth of its advertising industry and contemporary arts.
-Eventually enrolled in Art Center College of Design in California to complete a BFA degree as an art director in advertising, it was after a visit to a lighting factory that he began to explore LEDs as an artistic medium.
+Eventually enrolled in Art Center College of Design in California to complete a BFA degree in art direction.
+It was during a fine art class and a visit to a lighting factory that inspired the artist to explore LEDs as an artistic medium.
 After graduation, Lo moved to NYC to work in advertising and continued his artistic journey.
-He had his first art exhibition at the Arturo Dimodica Gallery, NYC and since then, began working on commercial lighting design projects.
+He had his first art exhibition at the Arturo Dimodica Gallery, NYC and since then, began working on lighting design projects.